sedouard/azure-media-indexer/README.md

 # Azure Media Services Indexer

 This is a client library for the Azure Media Services Indexer, a nifty service that allows you to convert videos to indexable text.
-You can do things like find keywords in videos and event do automated captioning.
+You can do things like find keywords in videos and even do automated captioning.

 This library currently allows for a subset of video processing -- indexing a video for key phrases -- offered by the public [Azure Media Services REST api](http://msdn.microsoft.com/en-us/library/azure/hh973617.aspx).